pyPhotometry/docs/docs/user-guide/hardware.md

 The acquisition board can be purchased from the [Open Ephys store](http://www.open-ephys.org/pycontrol) for €364 or built from components.
 The design files for the acquisition board are in the [hardware repository](https://github.com/pyPhotometry/hardware).
 To assemble the board from components you will need to get the PCB printed (using either the Gerber or Eagle files) and order the electronic components listed in the BOM (Farnell part numbers are provided).

 Assembling the acquisition board requires both surface mount and through hole soldering.
 The surface mount soldering can be done either using a reflow oven or hand soldering.
 Hand soldering of surface mount components requires a bit of practice but there are lots of [tutorials](https://www.google.co.uk/search?q=surface+mount+soldering+tutorial) online.
 Solder all the surface mount components before soldering the through hole components as once the through hole components are in place they will get in the way.
-The micropython board is attached to the acqusition board using the male and female 16 way headers.
+The micropython board is attached to the acquisition board using the male and female 16 way headers.
 First solder the female headers onto the micropython board, then insert the male headers into the female headers, mount the micropython on the acquisition board and solder the male headers.

 **Optical components**